Who doesn’t love a nice hot brew in the morning?

 If space is at a premium, then this kettle has a key benefit due to its folding handle, which allows for easy storage.
 You also have a choice of several colours to fit your needs.

 The set up of your caravan will play a role in what type of kettle that you purchase.
-If you have a tradition hob stove, then a stovetop kettle will be more appropriate.
-This type of kettle sits on top of your Gas hob and will boil your water, and usually, it makes a whistling sound to let you know that it’s finished boiling.
+If you have a traditional hob stove, then a stovetop kettle will be more appropriate.
+This type of kettle sits on top of your Gas hob and will boil your water.
+It usually makes a whistling sound to let you know that it’s finished boiling.

 An electric kettle uses electric mains power to boil water and is what is commonly found around the modern home.
 The type of kettle you choose will depend on what appliances you already have in your caravan such as a coffee maker, microwave or toaster.

 Just like most consumer appliances, the brand is hugely important.
 You should try to buy a brand that has been around for many years, has a great set of reviews or both.
 This will give you further validation that this is a high-quality product worth buying.